 It’s hard to foresee the implications of such a tax, though it does raise interesting questions:

-• Would budding entrepreneurs, perhaps in the tech sector, realise that if they succeed, they will be heavily taxed, so take the step of relocating their business to a similar country to NZ that doesn’t have such a tax, such as Australia?
+Would budding entrepreneurs, perhaps in the tech sector, realise that if they succeed, they will be heavily taxed, so take the step of relocating their business to a similar country to New Zealand that doesn’t have such a tax, such as Australia?
 This would probably lead to a ‘brain drain’.

 This is exactly what happened in France, where the wealth tax contributed to the exodus of an estimated 42,000 millionaires between 2000 and 2012, among other problems.
 So, it was recently rescinded and only applies to property (real estate).